Smita1908/Assignments-for-github/README.md

-# Title: This project focuses on implementing various functionality related to automated knowledge base construction.

 # Description:
 In this project, there are multiple sub-projects where each one implements different functionality that is required to build a knowledge base and its related functionality.
 In the below section, each project is explained step by step.